gcalacdayuniv/2026lms/README.md

 * **`GAS_WEBHOOK_URL`**: The proxy endpoint used to transmit base64 payloads to Google Apps Script.

 ## Recent Feature & Security Updates
+* **Lecturer Manual Student Enrollment:** Added a modal utility within the Class Roster screen allowing lecturers to search and manually assign active students into their courses, overriding existing strict target audience gating parameters.
+Added a backend endpoint mapping unenrolled students for explicit assignment routing.
+* **Student Organization & Performance Tracking:** Added inline editable fields for `Seat` and `Group` in the Class Roster, mapped securely to the enrollments table via an auto-save blur event mapping.
+Included a numeric `Pts (+/-)` input alongside the attendance toggles to record merit or demerit points concurrently.
 * **Interactive Attendance Tracking:** Appended attendance toggles into the Class Roster screen.
 Included a bulk selection utility ("Mark All Present"), Date selection, and error handling for missing inputs.
 * **Batch SQL Inserts for Attendance Data:** Implemented the `/api/attendance` endpoint.
 The logic clears existing records for a specific date and course, then efficiently utilizes D1's `env.DB.batch()` technique to execute the array of new attendance status values simultaneously.
 * **Lecturer Class Screen & Roster Mapping:** Created a dynamic route mapping system allowing lecturers to click their created modules to view a dedicated detailed class screen.
 Added a backend endpoint returning an alphabetically sorted array combining users and enrollments table data (Avatar, Name, Info) to facilitate upcoming attendance modules.